Denaahmed178/GIS/README.md

 # Geographic Information Systems
-using python and arcpy library to manipulate data and analyzed to create new data layers.
+using python and arcpy library to manipulate and analyze data to create new data layers.